selyukov01/keenetic-local-dns-manager/README.md

 Keenetic is a trademark of its respective owner.
 This project is an independent third-party software developed to work with Keenetic devices.
-It is not affiliated with, endorsed by, or sponsored by Keenetic.
+It is not affiliated with or sponsored by Keenetic.